 Procedure for computational implementation.

-We instantiated the copying task in a computational simulation in order to explore the implications of a spatial impairment in object- and viewercentered reference frames.
-We adopted the hierarchical representation depicted in Figure 3 and supported by the data from the normal subjects and implemented it as a conventional tree data structure, in which each node in the tree corresponded to a particular part of the daisy.
-The node for a part contained information on its location in the objectcentered frame defined by its parent.
-Specifically, the object-centered frame for a part was oriented and centered on its parent, with a scale defined by the horizontal extent of the parent (with x-coordinates ranging between +1 and -1).
+We instantiated the copying task in a computational simulation to explore the implications of a spatial impairment in object- and viewer-centered reference frames.
+We adopted the hierarchical representation depicted in Figure 3 and supported by the data from the normal subjects, and implemented it as a conventional tree data structure, in which each node in the tree corresponded to a particular part of the daisy.
+The node for a part contained information on its location in the object-centered frame defined by its parent.
+Specifically, the object-centered frame for a part was oriented and centered on its parent, with a scale defined by the horizontal extent of the parent (with x-coordinates ranging between +/-1).
 The viewer-centered frame was always upright, centered on the page, and scaled by the horizontal extent of the daisy.
-Thus, for instance, the rightmost petal in the upright daisy has a viewer-centered x-coordinate of about 0.5 (i.e., the horizontal position of its center is about halfway between the midline of the daisy and the tip of the right leaf) and an object-centered x-coordinate of about 2.0 (i.e., its horizontal distance from the center of its parent, the circle, about twice the radius of the circle).
-For a misoriented daisy, the viewer-centered positions of parts changed accordingly, but their object-centered positions remained the same.
+Thus, for instance, the rightmost petal in the upright daisy has a viewer-centered x-coordinate of about 0.5 (i.e., the horizontal position of its center is about half way between the midline of the daisy and the tip of the right leaf) and an object-centered x-coordinate of about 2.0 (i.e., its horizontal distance from the center of its parent, the circle, about twice the radius of the circle).
+For a misoriented daisy, the viewer-centered positions of parts changed accordingly but their object-centered positions remained the same.

-For a particular orientation of the daisy, the probability that a part would be included and drawn in a particular frame was assumed to be a monotonically increasing function of its horizontal position in the frame (Figure 4).
-The specific (exponential) form of this function is not critical, since it influences only quantitative aspects of the results; slightly different functions have similar consequences, and the actual function probably differs from patient to patient in any event (Mozer, in press; Niemeier & Karnath, 2002).
+For a particular orientation of daisy, the probability that a part would be included and drawn in a particular frame was assumed to be a monotonically-increasing function of its horizontal position in the frame (Figure 4).
+The specific (exponential) form of this function is not critical as it influences only quantitative aspects of the results; slightly different functions have similar consequences and the actual function probably differs from patient to patient in any event (Mozer, 2001).
 Importantly, the assumption of a left-right gradient is consistent with views of neglect in which there is a weak-to-strong representation from left to right.
-This gradient not only fits with existing views of neglect (Kinsbourne, 1977, 1994) and its neural underpinnings (Pouget & Driver, 2000), but also has been successfully adopted in many computational models of neglect (Monaghan & Shillcock, 1998; Mozer & Behrmann, 1990; Pouget & Driver, 2000).
-Note that, with the function we have adopted, the probability of drawing a part is near 1.0 on the right side of the frame, about .9 at the midline, and drops off sharply toward the left of the frame.
-The overall likelihood that a part is drawn was assumed to be a weighted average of its separate probabilities in the viewer-centered frame and in the object-centered frame (the effects of different relative weightings are explored below).
+This gradient not only fits with existing views of neglect (Kinsbourne, 1977; Kinsbourne, 1994) and the neural underpinnings but has also been successfully adopted in most computational models of neglect (Monaghan & Shillcock, 1998; Mozer & Behrmann, 1990; Pouget & Driver, 2000).
+Notice that, with the function we have adopted, the probability of drawing a part is near 1.0 on the right side of the frame, about 0.9 at the midline, and drops off sharply towards the left of the frame.
+The overall likelihood that a part is drawn was assumed to be a weighted average of its separate probabilities in the viewer-centered frame and in the object-centered frame---the effects of different relative weightings are explored below.
 This assumption emerges from the finding that neglect in different reference frames appears to be additive rather than multiplicative (Behrmann & Tipper, 1999).
-Furthermore, there are now several reports of clear dissociations between object- and viewer-based effects, attesting to the apparent distinctiveness of these spatial representations (Humphreys & Heinke, 1998).
-All else being equal, in this implementation, the effect of neglect is generally stronger in the object-centered frame than in the viewercentered frame, because the former is defined more locally (i.e., parts typically fall outside the +1/-1 frame defined by the horizontal extent of their parents).
+All else being equal, the effect of neglect is generally stronger in the object-centered frame than in the viewer-centered frame because the former is defined more locally (i.e., parts typically fall outside the +/-1 frame defined by the horizontal extent of their parent).